eWalker-TestLab/Documentation/DetectionLab_Ubuntu_VB.md

   sudo apt install ssh
   ```

-  However, errors might occur if building the lab with SSH service enabled due to some library conflicts.
-It is recommended to temporarily stop the SSH service prior to building the lab by executing the following command:
+  However, due to some library conflicts, errors might occur if building the lab with SSH service enabled.
+It is recommended to temporarily stop the SSH service by executing the following command prior to building the lab:

   ```bash
   sudo systemctl stop ssh